dshekhalev/FEC/rtl/ldpc/README.md

 Decoder simple	: LUT/REG/RAMB 	4.6k/7.6k/17.0 	~250MHz (90Mbps -> 75Mbps)

-Attention: to facilitate synthesis, the encoder uses the address file generated during the simulation.
-The contents of the file depend on the decoder performance settings.
+Attention: to facilitate synthesis, the decoder uses the address file generated during the simulation.
+The file content depend on the decoder performance settings.
 Before synthesizing the decoder, run the simulation in the desired mode!!!